 —

-To everyone that has family, friends or their own plots picked out In Westmoreland Cemetery, we are struggling at this time to maintain operating capital at a level to keep up the cemetery.
+To everyone that has family, friends or their own plots picked out in Westmoreland Cemetery, we are struggling at this time to maintain operating capital at a level to keep up the cemetery.
 As most know we operate this community cemetery on donations made during the year.
 Donations are not keeping up with our biggest expense which is mowing.
 So, I’m passing the hat at this time and ask everyone that reads this to share it on their family, friends and let’s see if we can get some help.
 Thanks to everyone that has helped this year and in the past.
 James Larry Kaufman, 1147 Hwy 195 S., Washington, AR.
 71862, 870-722-6959.